Antikytheraa/Aeolus-NixOS/README.md

 # Aeolus-NixOS
 This repository exists largely for me and me only, and is on github for convenience, however all of my dotfiles are here for manual installation if you want.
+I sincerely dont recommend anyone actually use this in its current state due to simply how unpolished it is

 **PREFACE**